 Outside the Boon Leong International Gym on Jalan Kubu near the north end of Harmony Street are a pair of wonderfully outrageous golden statues of the evidently superhuman Datuk Wira Gan Boon Leong.

-There’s another statue of him in the Jonker Walk World Heritage Park just off Jonker Street.
-Gan Boon Leong is a former bodybuilder from Melaka who seems to have claimed the titles of Mr Melaka, Mr Malaysia, Mr Asia and Mr Universe.
+There’s also another statue of Boon Leong in the Jonker Walk World Heritage Park just off Jonker Street.
+Boon Leong was a former bodybuilder from Melaka who seems to have claimed the titles of Mr Melaka, Mr Malaysia, Mr Asia and Mr Universe.

 Behind the Stadthuys is Melaka’s museum quarter, where there’s a museum dedicated to almost everything to do with the history of the city, the region and Malaysia, including the Melaka Sultanate Palace Museum and The Malay and Islamic World Museum.